RHEcosystemAppEng/kong-discovery/kong-mesh-federation.md

 oc scale deploy/redis-master -n kuma-demo --replicas=1
 ```
 ## Create Grafana Dashboards
-Since Grafana is now depricated in OCP 4.10, we are using the Grafana Operator for ease of use and configuration.
+Since Grafana is now deprecated in OCP 4.10, we are using the Grafana Operator for ease of use and configuration.

 https://access.redhat.com/solutions/6615991